 On November 9, 2011, the Company announced that it has entered into an agreement with PR for a new term for Corby's exclusive right to represent ABSOLUT vodka and Plymouth gin brands in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Canadian representation for the other PR brands in Corby's portfolio.
-Under the agreement, Corby will pay the present value of \$10 million for the additional eight years of the new term to PR at its commencement.
+Under the agreement, Corby will pay the present value of \$10 million (determined as at the agreement date) for the additional eight years of the new term to PR at its commencement.